walmartlabs/concord-website/docs/getting-started/forms.md

   - log: "Hello, ${myForm.firstName} ${myForm.lastName}"
 ```

-The `fields` parameter expects a list of form field definitions just like the regular `forms` section.
+The `fields` parameter expects a list of form field definitions just like the
-Th list of fields can be stored as a variable and referenced using an expression:
+regular `forms` section.
+The list of fields can be stored as a variable and
+referenced using an expression:

 ```yaml
 configuration:
   arguments:
     myFormFields:
     - firstName: {type: "string"}
     - lastName: {type: "string"}
 flows:
   default:
   - form: myForm